-This course provides students with an integrative understanding of art, music, and PE.
-Emphasis is placed on the effective integrative lesson planning and modeling of techniques related to art, music, and PE in elementary schools.
+This course provides students with an understanding of effective techniques for student engagement.
+Emphasis is placed on the effective integrative lesson planning and modeling of techniques to increase engagement using art, music, movement and physical education.

 EDE 4940 - Teaching Internship